7 Linear regression with a single predictor

 Fitting linear models by eye is open to criticism since it is based on an individual’s preference.
 In this section, we use least squares regression as a more rigorous approach to fitting a line to a scatterplot.

-This section considers a dataset on family income and gift aid data from a random sample of fifty students in the freshman class of Elmhurst College in Illinois.
+This section considers a dataset on family income and gift aid data from a random sample of fifty students in the first-year class of Elmhurst College in Illinois.
 Gift aid is financial aid that does not need to be paid back, as opposed to a loan.
-A scatterplot of these data is shown in Figure 7.14 along with a linear fit.
+A scatterplot of these data is shown in Figure 7.13 along with a linear fit.
 The line follows a negative trend in the data; students who have higher family incomes tended to have lower gift aid from the university.

-Is the correlation positive or negative in Figure 7.14?76
+Is the correlation positive or negative in Figure 7.13?5

 7.2.2 An objective measure for finding the best line